Carbon Reduction Plan

 Encourage energy reduction via cloud storage optimisation.

-Reduce business travel, and particularly travel by air and private vehicle, through effective measurement and a sustainable travel first policy.
+Reduce business travel, particularly travel by air and private vehicle, through effective measurement and a sustainable travel first policy.